 Welcome to EQ Bank!
-The information included below contains important details about your online EQ Bank Savings Plus Account.
+The information included below contains important details about your Savings Plus Account.

-By opening and operating your EQ Bank Savings Plus Account, you accept and agree to be bound by the following terms and conditions governing your EQ Bank Savings Plus Account.
-You confirm you received our disclosure Documents and agree to be bound by the terms of these Documents including any periodic changes or replacements made by us.
+By opening and operating your Savings Plus Account, you accept and agree to be bound by the following terms and conditions.
+You confirm you received our disclosure documents and agree to be bound by the terms of these Documents including any periodic changes or replacements made by us.